cssobral2013/Rosa-Sans/README.md

 # Rosa-Sans
-Is developed from RedHat.
-Main changes include: K/k, terminals on b/d/l/k/thorn, and re-interpolated by using Text Light and Display Black weights.
+Is developed from Geologisk (https://github.com/googlefonts/Geologisk)

+Main changes include:

+- Changed 'Q', '6', and '9' to their Cut alternates;
+- Changed italics to oblique forms;
+- (Variable) Changed to only 1 axis (wght).